-Provide a biographical sketch for the project director/principal investigator (PD/PI) and each senior/key person as an appendix to your technical narrative.
+Provide a biographical sketch for the PI and each senior/key person as an appendix to your technical narrative.

 As part of the sketch, provide information that can be used by reviewers to evaluate the PI's potential for leadership within the scientific community.
 Examples of information of interest are invited and/or public lectures, awards received, scientific program committees, conference or workshop organization, professional society activities, special international or industrial partnerships, reviewing or editorship activities, or other scientific leadership experiences.

-The biographical information (curriculum vitae) must not exceed 3 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include the following:
+- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include: